-My beloved wife and myself have now drank the poison which will shortly suncus into eternity.
-We can neither of us, refrain from singing with joy, so Lappy ar our anticipations, for the scene we will ere morning's sun awake in.
+My beloved wife and I have now drank the poison which will shortly launch us into eternity.
+We can neither of us refrain from singing with joy, so happy are our anticipations for the scene we will ere morning's sun awake in.

-Great God, forgive and bless us, and take us to thyself, for the sake of thy blesse.
+Great God, forgive and bless us, and take us to Thyself, for the sake of Thy blessed Son.
+Amen, Amen.